If you are reading this article you likely have a few questions in mind:

 Within medical school, both Allopathic and Osteopathic students must complete a series of exams in order to progress and ultimately graduate: the United States Medical Licensing Examination (USMLE) and/or the Comprehensive Osteopathic Medical Licensing Examination (COMLEX) respectively.
 Allopathic medical students only take the USMLE, but, osteopathic students might opt to take both the USMLE and the COMLEX depending on the specialties and programs to which they plan to apply.
 Both series of exams are designed to assess a student’s medical knowledge, concepts, and principles, with the COMLEX also assessing Osteopathic knowledge and skills.
 While each student must complete their respective exams in order to graduate and move on to their post-graduate training, Osteopathic students have the unique opportunity to also complete the USMLE alongside the COMLEX if they so choose.

-As of the 2020 academic year, all medical students will participate within the same process for securing positions in residency programs across the United States.
-This also means that Allopathic and Osteopathic students will be competing for the same spots, where before there were specifically designated Allopathic and Osteopathic residency programs.
+As of the 2020 academic year, all DO and MD medical students will participate in the same process to secure positions in residency programs across the United States that are accredited by the Accreditation Council for Graduate Medical Education.
+This means that Allopathic and Osteopathic students will technically be competing for the same spots, where before there were specifically designated Allopathic and Osteopathic residency programs.

 The top five specialty tracks for osteopathic medical students last year were: